miklosme/papers/src/app/home.md

+# Daily Digest (February 3, 2025)

+Buckle up, AI enthusiasts!
+We've got a smorgasbord of cutting-edge research to dive into today.
+Let's start with a game-changer in the world of multi-agent systems.

+Are you tired of your AI agents making decisions in the dark?
+The team behind [SERVICE ODYSSEY](https://papers.miklos.dev/2501.19056) has your back.
+This self-learning system is revolutionizing microservice management by teaching LLMs to autonomously explore and understand their operational environments.
+No more relying on static documentation – these agents learn on the job, progressively tackling more complex tasks.
+It's like sending your AI to boot camp and watching it come back as a seasoned veteran!

+Speaking of teamwork, researchers are pushing the boundaries of [multi-agent preference learning](https://papers.miklos.dev/2501.18944).
+Their new algorithm, O-MAPL, is a game-changer for training cooperative AI systems directly from human (or even LLM) preferences.
+Imagine teaching a group of AI agents to work together simply by showing them what good teamwork looks like.
+This could revolutionize how we develop AI for complex, collaborative tasks.

+But wait, there's more!
+Are you dreaming of superhuman AI?
+A provocative new paper suggests that [language games](https://papers.miklos.dev/2501.18924) might be the key to unlocking artificial superhuman intelligence (ASI).
+By creating dynamic multi-agent interactions with fluid roles and evolving rules, we could potentially break free from the limitations of current training methods.
+It's a bold vision that reimagines AI development as a global, collaborative endeavor.

+For those of you working on more down-to-earth problems, we've got some exciting developments in autonomous vehicle research.
+A new [framework for CAV-HDV interactions](https://papers.miklos.dev/2501.19025) is tackling the tricky problem of how self-driving cars can safely navigate around unpredictable human drivers.
+By recognizing potential conflicts early and using smart algorithms to resolve them, we're one step closer to harmonious roads shared by humans and machines.

+That's all for today's AI digest.
+Remember, the future of AI is collaborative, adaptive, and endlessly fascinating.
+Keep pushing those boundaries, and we'll see you next time!

 # Daily Digest (January 31, 2025)

 Hold onto your neural networks, AI enthusiasts!
 We've got a double dose of cutting-edge research that's pushing the boundaries of what large language models can do.